avicek0/demoguru99AutomationProjectUsingJs-Cucumber/README.md

 ## Introduction

 ***
-"https://demo.guru99.com/insurance/v1/header.php" is automated using Cypress for login check, register, profile edit, creating and retrieving quotation and updating and viewing profile and finally logout operation.
+"https://demo.guru99.com/insurance/v1/header.php" is automated using Cypress for login check, register, profile edit, creating and retrieving quotation and updating and viewing profile and logout operation.

 ***